Why Does My Tattoo Look Milky?

 To relieve some of your concerns about a milky tattoo, here’s what to expect from the milky phase of healing.

 Eventually, the milky layer will also peel off to reveal fresh, bolder ink below.
-However, this milky phase may last somewhere between one and two weeks (and sometimes up to a whole month) and can’t be rushed.
+Nevertheless, this milky phase may last somewhere between one and two weeks (and sometimes up to a whole month) and can’t be rushed.
 Your body will take as long as it needs to heal properly and keep you safe from infection.

 This extra layer of skin serves as a defensive maneuver of the body to keep the skin fresh and protected while it finishes healing.
 If you let your body move through its process naturally, you’ll be able to see the vibrancy of your healed tattoo sooner rather than later.